campbe13/docker-ecq2020/shakespeare-ec/README.md

 My thanks to everyone for lending me their work.

+Note in this app the model is trained via a RUN so that it becomes part of the container, it does not need to be re-run in a CMD every time the app is run.

 It uses a PHP & apache image + redis data store
 **__NOTE:  TL;DR is complete, everything that follows is still being edited, do not rely on it.__**
 ## TL;DR